Convenience-Store Points|Revisit Eligible Payment First, Make the Triple-Dip a Habit

 Convenience stores like 7-Eleven, Lawson, and FamilyMart are a daily-life expense that many people use almost every day.
 Each visit is only a few hundred yen, but continued daily it adds up to a substantial sum over a year.
 That's exactly why convenience-store points have this trait: once you fix the efficient way to use them, points accumulate automatically each day after that.
 In particular, convenience stores are a category where an eligible tap payment can give high cashback.
 Unlike supermarkets or electronics, you're not targeting high-price items, so first revisiting "how you pay" is the single most effective move.

-This article organizes convenience-store points in the flow of "make high cashback on eligible payment the axis," "don't miss each chain's app coupons and campaigns," and "double-dip with points presentation and payment."
+This article organizes convenience-store points in the flow of "make high cashback on eligible payment the axis," "understand the characteristics of each of the major 3 chains," "don't miss each chain's app coupons and campaigns," and "double-dip with points presentation and payment."
 But the premise: don't increase spending with "impulse add-ons" lured by cashback.
 The goal is to buy what you were going to buy anyway, by the most efficient method.
 See also the drugstore guide and tap-payment guide.

 Four Ways to Capture Cashback at a Convenience Store